 The University of Texas at Austin is one of the largest employers in Austin and is committed to service, education, community and innovation.
-Human Resource Services (HR) supports the university in attracting, developing and retaining a highly qualified and diverse workforce.
-We provide an online job search and job application (EID required) for regular and temporary employment.
+Human Resources (HR) supports the university in attracting, developing and retaining a highly qualified workforce.
+We provide an online job search and job application for regular and temporary employment.

 Equal Opportunity Employer

 The University of Texas at Austin, as an equal opportunity / affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, or veteran status in employment, educational programs and activities, and admissions.

 The University of Texas at Austin will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the University, or (c) consistent with the University’s legal duty to furnish information.

 The University of Texas at Austin is proud to provide preference in employment to our veterans.
 For more information, please visit our Veterans’ Employment Preference webpage.

 Eligibility for Employment